 Puma traces its early years in the Bavarian town of Herzogenaurach in Germany, where it still holds a massive headquarters.
 The brand was established by its company founder Rudolf Dassler in 1948 and was initially called Ruda, but this eventually changed for a good recall of the name.

-The German footwear company has initially been producing football shoes and eventually released running shoes in its first two decades.
+The German footwear company has initially been producing soccer shoes and eventually released running shoes in its first two decades.
 The company eventually diversified its footwear catalog releasing shoes for various sports like tennis which had a massive following in the 1960s.

 While companies like Adidas had tennis shoe releases such as the iconic Stan Smith and Nike had its Court shoes, Puma had the Puma Smash leather which was released in 1968.
 The all-white shoe which later came out in all-black variant was sleek, straightforward, and innovative with just a few detailing such as the recognizable sans serif Puma call out on the side, the signature Formstrip, and the signature Jumping Cat logo at the back.